xinyuuuuuG/Database-Final-Project/README.md

 ## Final Project: User Interface
 #### *code*

+To run our code, go to FinalPorject/code/, run Python homepage.py in the teriminal.
 Configurations, machine learning model to predict quote, and a templates folder which includes our htmls.
+Since our database is built using Microsoft Azure, it may require a certificate to connect it to the python files and the html files.
+If the grader needs our certificate information, please email xg693@nyu.edu and yw3875@nyu.edu.

 #### *demo*